Working To Make Your Recovery Affordable By Accepting Most Insurances

 Common signs of drug addiction include:

-- Compulsive Drug Use: The person finds it challenging to control their drug use, often taking larger amounts or using drugs for longer periods than intended.
+- Compulsive Drug Use: The person finds it challenging to control their drug use, often taking more significant amounts or using drugs for more extended periods than intended.

-- Cravings: An intense desire or urge to use drugs, which may be triggered by certain situations, emotions, or environmental cues.
+- Cravings: An intense desire or urge to use drugs, which certain situations, emotions, or environmental cues may trigger.

 - Tolerance: Over time, individuals may develop a tolerance to the drug, requiring larger doses to achieve the same effect.
 This can lead to a dangerous cycle of escalating drug use.